 We always suggest using the venue’s furniture first to keep costs low, but if you’re budgeted for lounge furniture and dining chairs, go the rental route.
 There is really no value in buying these items—could you image trying to fit 150 Chiavari chairs in your home?
 "I tell my clients to never underestimate the power of a chair that matches your theme,” explains Casey Muller, owner and lead planner of Pink Diamond Events.
 “If you want your guests to be wowed when you walk into the room, those ghost chairs will really pull it all together."
 You can also have chairs pull double duty by using them for both the ceremony and reception.
 For lounge furniture, choose seating that will fit several guests, such as cozy couches, since you know they’ll want to take a break from the dance floor.
 Make sure to include places for drinks, such as a coffee table, so that guests who take a seat have a comfortable place to socialize for a round.

 Seating Assignment Décor

 While a custom escort card display may be on your dream list, for many couples, simple signage noting where each guest should sit is sufficient.
 In this case, consider renting a large mirror or chalkboard and write guests’ names and table numbers on it with a chalk pen.
-You could buy this item, but before you decide that that’s the cost-effective way to go, pick a place for it in your home and make sure you like it.
+You could buy this item, but before you decide if that’s the cost-effective way to go, pick a place for it in your home and make sure you like it.
 Otherwise, you’ll just be tossing it, and you still had to deal with getting it to your venue and back.